turingschool/curriculum/source/projects/monsterporium/extract_ratings_service.markdown

 The page should render properly at this point.

 Submit the form.

-It blows up because `ProxyRating` has not `update_attributes` method.
+It blows up because `ProxyRating` has no `update_attributes` method.
 Implement one in ProxyRating that delegates to rating:

 ```ruby
 def update_attributes(attributes)